Sell with no payment Risks!

 Stress Relaxation

-This factor is a measure of the material’s resiliency over a period of time, and is normally expressed as a percentage loss per unit of time.
+This factor is a measure of the material’s resiliency over some time and is normally expressed as a percentage loss per unit of time.
 All gasket material will lose some resiliency over time, due to the flow or thinning of the material caused by the applied pressure.
 After some initial relaxation, the residual stress should remain constant for the gasket.

 5 Responses